michaelnmmeyer/mascara/README.md

 ## Purpose

-Penn Treebank-style tokenization for English and French.
+Treebank-style tokenization for English and French.

 ## Building